OSC/ondemand/README.md

 ## Updating to a New Stable Version

-1. Fetch and checkout new version of code:
+1. Navigate to the app's build directory and check out the latest version.

   ```sh
   cd shell # cd to build directory